Coast Guard, DHS.

 II.
 Background Information and Regulatory History

 The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are “impracticable, unnecessary, or contrary to the public interest.”
 Under 5 U.S.C.
-553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because, although the event sponsor originally submitted notice to the Coast Guard on August 12, 2016, final details of the event, safety zone requirements, and regulatory patrol parameters were not finalized until November of 2016.
-It is impracticable to publish an NPRM because we must establish this safety zone by December 31, 2016.
+553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impracticable.
+We must establish this safety zone by December 31, 2020, and lack sufficient time to provide a reasonable comment period and then consider those comments before issuing this rule.
+The NPRM process would delay the establishment of the safety zone until after the date of the event and compromise public safety

 III.
 Legal Authority and Need for Rule

-The Coast Guard is issuing this rule under authority in 33 U.S.C.
-1231.
-The COTP has determined that potential hazards associated with this fireworks event would be a safety concern for anyone on the Lower Mississippi River from mile marker 363.4 to mile marker 364.4.
-Hazards from fireworks displays include accidental discharge of fireworks, dangerous projectiles, and falling hot embers or other debris.
-This rule is needed to ensure the safety of vessels and the navigable waters before, during, and after the scheduled event.
+The Coast Guard is issuing this rule under authority in 46 U.S.C.
+70034 (previously 33 U.S.C.
+1231).
+The Captain of the Port Sector Lower Mississippi River (COTP) has determined that potential hazards associated with the fireworks display located at mile marker (MM) 365.0 on the Lower Mississippi River and scheduled for 4 p.m. on December 31, 2020, would be a safety concern for all persons and vessels on the Lower Mississippi River between MM 364.5 and MM 365.5 from 4 p.m. through 7 p.m. on December 31, 2020.
+Hazards associated with the firework displays include accidental discharge of fireworks, dangerous projectiles, and falling hot embers or other debris.
+This rule is necessary to ensure the safety of persons, vessels, and the marine environment on these navigable waters before, during, and after the fireworks.

 IV.
 Discussion of the Rule

-This rule establishes a safety zone from 9:40 p.m. to 10:40 p.m. on December 31, 2016.
-In the case of inclement weather on December 31, 2016, this safety zone will be enforced from 9:40 p.m. until 10:40 p.m. on January 1, 2017.
-The safety zone will cover all navigable waters of the Lower Mississippi River from mile marker 363.4 to mile marker 364.4 in the vicinity of the bluffs in Natchez, MS at approximate position 31°33.83′ N, 091°24.50′ W. The duration of the zone is intended to ensure the safety of waterway users on these navigable waters before, during, and after the scheduled fireworks display.
-No vessel or person will be permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
-The regulatory text appears at the end of this document.
+This rule establishes a temporary safety zone from 4 p.m. through 7 p.m. on December 31, 2020.
+The safety zone will cover all navigable waters of the Lower Mississippi River from MM 364.5 to MM 365.5.
+The duration of this safety zone is intended to ensure the safety of waterway users on these navigable waters before, during, and after the scheduled fireworks display.

 V. Regulatory Analyses